-Not having a detailed project plan: Without a detailed project plan, it can be difficult to stay on track and ensure that the project stays within budget.
+Lacking a detailed project plan: Without a detailed project plan, it’s difficult to stay on track and ensure that the project stays within budget.

 Not monitoring and measuring progress: If you don’t track your progress, it can be difficult to recognize if you’re spending unnecessary resources on a portion of the project.
 Managing your progress not only helps the project stay on track, but it’s essential for recording costs and reporting developments to key stakeholders.

 One thing I want you to be aware of is that measuring success in a remediation project can be challenging.
 However, I want to offer some of the key metrics that I think are the most effective for evaluating success.
 They include:

 Compliance with regulatory requirements: This includes ensuring that the project follows all relevant regulations and that you’ve obtained all the necessary permits and approvals.

 Completion within budget: It’s important to establish a realistic budget and to hold yourself accountable to it.

 Meeting project objectives: Using this as a success metric means that you’re going to need specific goals.
 Don’t skip the objective-setting step at the beginning of your project, you’ll regret it when it comes time to report on how you did.